Khaleda Zia: Illness

 Zia has been suffering from chronic kidney conditions, decompensated liver diseases, unstable haemoglobin, diabetes, rheumatoid arthritis and other age-related complications.
 In April 2021, several staff members in Zia's home tested positive for COVID-19.
-Zia also found to have contracted the virus but she exhibited no symptoms and recovered later.
+Zia was also found to have contracted the virus, but she exhibited no symptoms and recovered later.
 On 28 November, the medical board formed for Zia's treatment announced that she had been suffering from liver cirrhosis.
-Plea for allowing to fly abroad for medical care has been denied by the court.
+A plea for her to be allowed to seek medical care abroad was denied by the court.
 Zia underwent treatment at Evercare Hospital in Dhaka during 27 April–19 June 2021, 12 October–3 November 2021 and again since 14 November 2021.
-On 9 January 2022, Zia was transferred from critical care unit (CCU).
+On 9 January 2022, Zia was transferred from the coronary care unit (CCU).

+On 7 January 2025, Zia went to London aboard a special air ambulance sent by the Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, to seek medical treatment.
+On 8 January 2025, Zia was admitted to The London Clinic.

+Electoral history

 Birth date discrepancy

-Zia claims 15 August as her birthday, which is a matter of controversy in Bangladesh politics.
-15 August is the day many immediate family members of Zia's political rival, Sheikh Hasina, including her father Sheikh Mujibur Rahman were killed.
-As a result of the deaths, 15 August is officially declared National Mourning Day of Bangladesh.
-None of Zia's government issued identification documents show her birthday on 15 August.
-Khaleda Zia's father claimed that his daughter's date of birth is 5 September 1945.
+Zia claims 15 August as her birthday, which is a matter of controversy in Bangladeshi politics.
+15 August is the day many immediate family members of Zia's political rival, Sheikh Hasina, including her father, Sheikh Mujibur Rahman, were killed.
+As a result of the deaths, 15 August was officially declared National Mourning Day of Bangladesh during the Hasina regime.
+None of Zia's government-issued identification documents show her birthday on 15 August.
 Her matriculation examination certificate lists a birth date of 9 August 1945.
 Her marriage certificate lists 5 September 1945.
-Zia's passport indicates a birth date of 19 August 1945.
+Zia's passport indicates a birth date of 5 August 1946.
 Kader Siddiqui, a political ally of Zia, urged her not to celebrate her birthday on 15 August.

 The High Court filed a petition against Zia on this issue.
+In 2016, Gazi Zahirul Islam, the former joint general secretary of the Dhaka Union of Journalists, filed a case against Zia over her birthdate, accusing her of seeking to tarnish the reputation of Sheikh Mujibur Rahman and family.
+However, she was acquitted in 2024.